 Running Start and College in the High School

 Your Running Start or College in the High School courses transfer the same as they would for transfer students according to our transfer credit policies.
-For a list of in-state college courses that transfer, please review our Transfer Course Equivalency Guide.
+For a list of courses that transfer from Washington state colleges and universities, please review our Transfer Course Equivalency Guide.

 How to Receive Credit